 When feeling stuck or unmotivated, repeat a mantra such as “I am capable” or “I am motivated”.
 It can help shift the mindset and promote a sense of empowerment and motivation.

-During a break or rest period
+Regenerate during a break or rest period

 Taking a few moments during a break or rest period to repeat a mantra can help promote a sense of relaxation and rejuvenation.
 Repeating a mantra such as “I am at ease” or “I am refreshed” can help promote a sense of calm and renewal.

-When experiencing negative self-talk
+Overcoming negative self-talk

 Repeating a positive affirmation or mantra such as “I am worthy” or “I am enough” can help combat negative self-talk and promote self-love and acceptance.

-When feeling angry or frustrated
+Dealing with feeling angry or frustrated

 Repeating a calming mantra such as “I am at peace” or “I am patient” can help diffuse feelings of anger or frustration and promote a sense of inner calm.

-During a difficult conversation
+Helping a difficult conversation

 When having a difficult conversation at work or with someone, repeating a mantra such as “I am open” or “I am compassionate” can help promote a sense of empathy and understanding.